sobhan-oliaei/3d-activity-time-tracking-group-app/README.md

 This web application is designed to record and compare the positive activity time of the members of a group with each other, which is designed like a 3D game (with characters, etc.).

+## Installation and run

+For information about installing and running this project, please read the readme files inside the "server" and "worldreact" folders.

 ## images
 <p align="center">
 <img src="https://uploadkon.ir/uploads/ef9502_24Screenshot-20230523-122550-Samsung-Internet.jpg" width="400" >